 Get a second opinion from a radiology specialist in 3 easy steps.Learn More

 [DocPanel] What advice do you have for patients who are navigating a white matter disease diagnosis?

 Accurate interpretation of imaging plays a significant role in identifying the presence of and helping to diagnose the cause of white matter disease.
 Having high-quality scans which are interpreted by an experienced neuroradiologist ensures that all possible conditions are taken into consideration and reduces your risk of a misdiagnosis.

-A neuroradiologist is a doctor who is certified in general radiology and who also has undergone specialty training and often special added board certification in imaging of the brain, spine, and nerves and who will recognize both common and uncommon disorders that affect the nervous system.
+A neuroradiologist is a doctor who is certified in general radiology and has also undergone specialty training, often with an added board certification in imaging of the brain, spine, and nerves.
+With this training, they're able to recognize both common and uncommon disorders that affect the nervous system.